 Sharing all your news keeps your story and your need fresh on everyone’s minds.
 It reminds people that they matter and that you still need their help to spread the word.

-Ask your transplant center staff for any advice about how to share health information safely and carefully.
+Ask your transplant hospital staff for any advice about how to share health information safely and carefully.

-Remember that it is illegal to give money or any other item of value in exchange for a donated organ.
-Your transplant center staff will be able to talk to you about what expenses are often covered by insurance and what expenses a living donor can get help with.
-These include travel, lodging and possibly lost wages.
+Remember that it is against the law to give money or any other item of value in exchange for a donated organ.
+Your transplant program staff will be able to talk to you about what expenses are often covered by insurance and what expenses a living donor can get help with.
+These include travel, lodging, and possibly lost wages.